bernardinhio/Earthquakes/README.md

-The idea is to create a basic App that demonstrates the power of Retrofit Library compared to the old fashion more cumbersome technique of OkHttp with AsyncTask of Android SDK.class.
-Also I implemented nice stuff from RecyclerView interactions such as grad & swipe to the Left to delete.
-And long-press drag top / bottom and drop to change the location of Items.
+The idea is to create an App that demonstrates the power of Retrofit Library compared to the old fashion more cumbersome technique of OkHttp and AsyncTask of Android SDK class.
+Retrofit is the most recommended Library for Android and Java A type-safe Http client.
+It is recommended to use a certain Architectural pattern (that I describe below) to allow adding End-points to a new Http request using a base Url… Retrofit turns our Http Api into a Java interface and uses a model Java (or Kotlin) class to parse the json that is returned in response.

-I will read data from this json url about Earthquakes:

-https://earthquake.usgs.gov/fdsnws/event/1/query?format=geojson&starttime=2014-01-01&endtime=2014-01-02

-I will show basic information such as location, name time in a RecyclerView

---------------- My step by step and reasoning ---------------

-1. Adding Retrofit dependency:
-Android has already provided us classes to deal with backend API such as HttpManager and AsyncTask to handle network communication.
+Android has already provided us classes to deal with backend Api such as HttpManager and AsyncTask to handle network communication.
 But this is very complex and time consuming because we need expert skills level to handle complex communications.
 Retrofit is "type safe" Rest client for Android.
-I don’t have to worry about parsing complex json structures as when using OkHttp directly, but Retrofit will do it for me implementation 'com.squareup.retrofit2:retrofit:2.1.0'
+I don’t have to worry about parsing complex json structures as when using OkHttp directly, but Retrofit will do it for me

+I wanted to make this App to show how all this is working efficiently, produce less errors of types and is really powerful when we want to be able later to add new Api requests of all types and all End-points added to a base-Url

+Also I implemented nice stuff from RecyclerView interaction designs such as drag & swipe to the Left to delete and Item.
+And long-press + drag up or down and drop to change the location of Items.

+I am getting data from this url about an Earthquakes Api:

+https://earthquake.usgs.gov/fdsnws/event/1/query?format=geojson&starttime=2014-01-01&endtime=2014-01-02

+I will show basic information such as location, name and time of all earthquakes in a RecyclerView

+---------------  How to use Retrofit with its Architecture pattern?

+1. Adding Retrofit dependency: implementation 'com.squareup.retrofit2:retrofit:2.1.0'

 2. Add Gson converter to parse the Json to.
 Retrofit automatically serialises the JSON response into Java class which must be defined in advanced for the JSON Structure